Connecticut Reckless Endangerment Lawyer

 Is It Possible To Fight Reckless Endangerment Charges?

 At Mark Sherman Law, our Reckless Endangerment lawyers will exhaust every option possible to try to help you avoid a criminal conviction.
 Our “two-attorney” review process stands out among our competitors.
 At least two of our attorneys will carefully review the police reports in your case for errors, inconsistencies and constitutional defects.
 We will explore the availability of court-sponsored diversionary programs such as the Accelerated Rehabilitation Program, which if successfully completed, can in many cases allow the Court to dismiss your Reckless Endangerment charge in its entirety and erase it off of your record.
 But perhaps the most important piece in fighting a Connecticut Reckless Endangerment charge is to convince the court and prosecution that any allegation of reckless conduct of our client is completely out of character and inconsistent with our client’s reputation and character.
 Good people make mistakes.
 The lawyers at Mark Sherman Law recognize that fact and will work aggressively to attempt get your Connecticut Reckless Endangerment charges dismissed as quickly as possible.

-Contact a Reckless Endanger Lawyer at Mark Sherman Law Today
+Contact a Connecticut Reckless Endangerment Attorney at Mark Sherman Law Today

 So if you find yourself facing Reckless Endangerment charges in Stamford, Greenwich, Darien, New Canaan, Fairfield, Westport or any other Connecticut courthouse, do not wait until it’s too late.
 Call one of the experienced Reckless Endangerment criminal attorney at Mark Sherman Law today.
 Our rates are competitive, and we are available 24 hours a day, 7 days a week to take your call.
-Call us today at (203) 358-4700.
+Call us today.